 Why Was Rachel Murdered?

 She’d picked up a faint whiff of trouble in the back pages of a routine SEC filing by Hudson Ventures, an investment firm in midtown Manhattan.
 The hair on the back of her neck had risen.
-She followed the trail a far as she could in the official sources, then continued the hunt through a series of ever-more obscure online data banks.
+She followed the trail as far as she could in the official sources, then continued the hunt through a series of evermore obscure online data banks.
 Now she had an ugly problem.

 Devising the right solution preoccupied her while she cleared customs at Toronto’s Billy Bishop Airport.
 The terminal’s glass doors slid closed behind her as she finished a phone call with a grunt of satisfaction, then texted her client, Janos Pach, asking for a meeting ASAP.